LawCash Legal Dictionary

 - Burden of Proof – The obligation in legal proceedings to prove one’s claim is accurate and true; whoever has the burden of proof must show their claim to be factual.
 For example, in a personal injury car accident lawsuit, the plaintiff has the burden of proof to show a driver was negligent and caused harm to the plaintiff as a result of this negligence.

 - Causation – The act or process of causing something.
 In a personal injury negligence case, the plaintiff must show that the defendant’s actions, or inaction, caused the injury to the plaintiff.

 - Claim Adjuster – The liaison between the insured and an insurance company when an insurance claim is filed.
 The claim adjuster is responsible for investigating and overseeing the claim on behalf of the insurance company, as well as approving medical and rehabilitation treatment plans.
 The claim adjuster works for the insurance company and will aim to serve the insurance company’s interests rather than those of the insured or the injured.

 - Comparative Negligence – A standard of law applied in negligence cases in some states to determine responsibility and damages based on the percentage of negligence of every party directly involved in the injury.
-Thus, a plaintiff might recover 40% of damages resulting from a car accident if the person who caused the injury was deemed 60% responsible.
+Thus a plaintiff whose found to have been 40% at fault for the accident can only recover 60% of the awarded damages.

 - Compensatory Damages – In a negligence case, a prevailing plaintiff will receive compensatory damages to compensate for the results of the injury, including economic losses, lost earnings, property damages, emotional pain and suffering, loss of consortium, etc. Compensatory damages are intended to restore the injured to the state they were in before the injury.